-3. array-name()= DB [+ offset]
+3. array-name(\)=DB [+ offset]

 This form is used for a direct array with undefined bounds.
 If no offset is specified, the next available Primary DB location is used, without being allocated, as the zero element of the array.
-If an offset is specified, then that DB-relative location is used, without being either case, space is not allocated for the array nor is initialization allowed.
+If an offset is specified, then that DB-relative location is used, without being allocated, as the zero element of the array.
+In either case, space is not allocated for the array nor is initialization allowed.

-4. array-name(@)[= register sign offset]
+\4. array-name(@) [=register sign offset]

 This form is used for an indirect array with undefined bounds whose pointer is Q or S-relative.
 If a base-register reference is not specified, the next available DB cell is allocated for the pointer to the zero element of the array.
-If a base-register reference is specified, then that Q-relative or S-relative cell is used, without being allocated, as the pointer to the zero element of the array.
-Space is not allocated for the array nor is initialization allowed.
+If a base-register reference is specified, then that Q-relative or S-relative cell is used, without being allocated, as the pointer to the zero element of the array nor is initialization allowed.

-5. array-name()
+\5. array-name(\)